 Until the deceased party’s estate is fully sorted out, keep making payments to protect your credit from default.

 “The best advice for a borrower is to keep making timely payments.
 That is all that most lenders want or expect,” said Sullivan.

 The bottom line

-The pain of losing a friend or family member can be difficult to deal with.
-Amid such a challenging time there may be some financial matters you have to sort through, especially if the deceased was a co-signer on your car loan.
+The pain of losing a friend or family member can be challenging to deal with.
+You may have to sort through some financial matters, especially if the deceased was a co-signer on your car loan.

-And remember, regardless of whether the deceased was the primary person on the car loan or simply a co-signer who helped you secure the loan initially, you are now the one who is fully responsible for managing it.
+And remember, whether the deceased was the primary person on the car loan or simply a co-signer who helped you secure the loan, you are now the one who is fully responsible for managing it.